chromatone/chromatone.center/content/theory/chords/more/index.md

 ---
-title: Chords with 5 notes and more
+title: Hexads and more
 description: Extended chords, added tone chords and other complex interval combinations
-cover: gabriel-gurrola.jpg
+cover: jacek-dylag.jpg
 date: 2021-09-01

 ---

 <script setup>
-import pentad from '#/db/chord/pentad.yaml'

 import {ChordType} from 'tonal'